Bathrooms are naturally humid places.

 With its porous nature and generally light colouring, grout is especially prone to harbouring dirt and discolouration, which can really impact the overall appearance and cleanliness of your bathroom.

-While it’s essential to thoroughly clean bathroom tiles to prevent the build up of dirt and grime, it’s equally important to maintain the lifespan of your grout by minimising use of harsh chemicals.
+While it’s essential to thoroughly clean bathroom tiles to prevent the build-up of dirt and grime, it’s equally important to maintain the lifespan of your grout by minimising the use of harsh chemicals.

 So, start off simple and work your way up with these five easy and practical tips for cleaning mould from your bathroom tiles and grout.

 See more: How to clean your drains in 10 minutes

 Looking for the best way to clean grout?